ac110718/Learning/Recommendation_Systems/recommendation_systems.md

 Recommendations could be based on specific time of day (Sunday mornings vs. evenings), or particular context (device, geo), or boost "freshness" with a time decay ranking algorithm

 Collaborative filtering employs *usage* data, while content-based filtering employs content metadata and user profiles.
 A mix of these two is called hybrid recommenders.

+Collaborative filtering needs much feedback from users to work properly while content-based filtering needs good descriptions of the items.

+## Chapter 2

+Events and behaviors need to be collected to provide an indication of users tastes.
+Mouseovers and detail views are strong indications of interest.

+Timing is tricky.
+If you leave immediately and never come back, it's a strong sign of disinterest, but if you come back it's the exact opposite.